 Yes, provisionally, with special permission from the Program Director.
 The M.M.Ed Program at Gordon College leads to endorsement for the Professional License in the Commonwealth of MA, but teachers need the Initial License first (and need to have taught in a public school setting for 5 years with the Initial License before they are eligible to be endorsed for their Professional License).

 Gordon College offers a post-baccalaureate program for the Initial License in Music.
 Students may choose to complete the initial license coursework first, before matriculating into the Master's Degree Program, or they may choose to do the coursework simultaneously with their enrollment in the master's degree program, since M.M.Ed coursework takes place during the summer, and post-baccalaureate initial license coursework takes place during the academic year.
-A can work with students to map out the best plan of study.
+A program advisor can work with students to map out the best plan of study.

 Your state of residence may use different names for the various levels of licensure, so be sure to check the equivalencies.
 If you teach in a private school and want to earn your master's degree but do not intend to pursue professional licensure, this initial license requirement may be waived entirely.